aurelienbottazini/aurelienbottazini.github.io/_posts/2016-09-19-javascript-merge-and-assign.md

 libraries.

 The difference between merge and assign was source of confusion for me and I suspect It might be for others.
-Hopefully this article will clarify a few things.
+Hopefully this article will clarify things.

+Note: All the code is editable with live results.

 ## Object.Assign